qdm12/tinier/README.md

 1. looking at any `ffmpeg` in the system path
 1. falling back to downloading a static ffmpeg build for your platform

-In all cases it skips a certain `ffmpeg` if it doesn't match the default minimum version `5.0.1`, which can be changed with `-ffmpegminversion`.
+In all cases it skips a certain `ffmpeg` if it doesn't match the default minimum version `5.0.1`, which can be changed with `-ffmpeg-minversion`.

 ### Safety